-Great organization to work work.
+Great organization to work with.
 Very involved in the whole planning process and execution.
-Made our National Softball Association World Series a success.
+Made our National Softball Association World Series a success.”

-Whether your team dons a glove, bat or tennis shoes, Kiwanis Park is the place for you to host your next sports tournament, championship or competition.
-This 27-acre park in Williamsburg has three softball fields with electronic scoreboards, dugouts and bleachers.
-It also features a basketball court, six lighted tennis courts, a playground area with a pavilion, a concession building and restroom facilities.
+Whether your team dons a glove, bat, or tennis shoes, Kiwanis Park is the place for you to host your next sports tournament, championship, or competition.
+This 27-acre park in Williamsburg has four softball fields with electronic scoreboards, dugouts, and bleachers.
+It also features a basketball court, six lighted tennis courts, a playground area with a pavilion, a concession building, and restroom facilities.

 Warhill Sports Complex

-The Warhill Sports Complex in Williamsburg is an excellent facility for indoor and outdoor sports.
-The venue features three lighted youth baseball fields, one lighted majors baseball field, four T-ball fields, outdoor batting cages and a concession building with restrooms and a playground.
-Warhill also houses a soccer/multi-use complex that contains four intermediate grass soccer fields, four premier full-size soccer fields, six synthetic turf multiuse fields and a concession building.
-The Complex also features three lighted outdoor basketball courts, two ponds for shoreline fishing, a two-mile paved multiuse trail, a 3.5-mile wooded multi-use trail, a picnic area and 3,000 seat multi-use Wanner Stadium.
-This stadium’s surface is rubber in-filled synthetic turf with permanent lines for football, soccer and field hockey.
+The Warhill Sports Complex is an excellent facility for outdoor sports.
+The venue features three lighted youth baseball fields, one lighted majors baseball field, four T-ball fields, outdoor batting cages, and a concession building with restrooms and a playground.
+Warhill also houses a soccer/multiuse complex that contains four intermediate grass soccer fields, four premier full-size soccer fields, six synthetic turf multi-use fields, and a concession building.

 McReynolds Athletic Complex

-A multi-use venue, the McReynolds Athletic Complex in Yorktown is a 70-acre park with 13 lighted athletic fields that are available to rent for games, tournaments and camps.
-The complex features four regulation soccer fields, two instructional soccer fields, two youth baseball fields with grass infields, three youth baseball/softball fields with skinned infields, one adult softball field and one adult baseball field.
-It also sports 31 picnic shelters, three full-service concession stands and vending machines, two playgrounds and a 1.8-mile multipurpose asphalt path through the park.
+The McReynolds Athletic Complex in Yorktown is a 70-acre park with 13 lighted athletic fields that are available to rent for games, tournaments, and camps.
+The complex features four regulation soccer fields, two instructional soccer fields, two youth baseball fields with grass infields, three youth baseball/softball fields with skinned infields, one adult softball field, and one adult baseball field.

 College of William and Mary